How a Small Water Leak Turns into a Flood

 - Broken washing machine or hose.
 These hoses will start to wear away and split after about 10 years.
 The first signs of wear and tear include finding puddles on the laundry room or kitchen floor.
 Make sure to have them replaced right away before they completely split and cause a flood.

 - Burst pipes.
-In addition to frozen pipes, they can become rusty and corroded over time, running the risk for small holes to pop open.
+In addition to frozen pipes, they can become rusty and corroded over time, running the risk of small holes popping open.
 If they are not replaced right away, they can rupture at any second and cause a flood.

 - Corroded water heater.
 Water heaters are among the most common causes of property floods.
 When this happens, they are usually corroded and have caused a leak that will quickly turn into a flood if not replaced right away.
 If you also notice any rattling sounds, as if there were rocks within the system, it probably contains sentiments and should be replaced as soon as possible.